dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 13.md

 > Where:
 > - $\mu(s) \doteq \lim_{t\to \infty} \mathbb{P} \left[S_t = s \mid A_{0:t} \sim \pi \right]$ is the steady-state distribution of states under $\pi$, which is assumed to exist and to be independent of $S_0$ (an ergodicity assumption).

-#note: not part of the course readings, missing remaining notes for this subsection.
+Note: not part of the course readings, missing remaining notes for this subsection.

 ## 13.7 Policy Parameterization for Continuous Actions

+> TLDR: parametrize policy by a distribution statistics, for example, mean and variance of gaussian.

-#todo: add notes
+*todo: add notes*